 Suffering from stress?
 Don’t worry, you’re definitely not alone—most of us are in the same boat!

 The good news is exercise can give you immediate relief.
 Exercise reduces the body’s stress hormones - adrenaline and cortisol - and gets you in a better frame of mind almost instantly.

 Ok, awesome - exercise can reduce stress when you’re feeling it.
 But did you know that it can also help reduce the amount of stress you feel in the first place?

 Exercise is actually a low-level form of stress in itself simply because it raises your heart rate and triggers chemical reactions.

 What’s cool though is that the more you exercise, the better your body gets at dealing with this exercise-induced stress—and stress in general.
 So in a way, exercise builds your immunity to stress by introducing it in low levels, at regular intervals.

 "Feel good" chemicals

-When you exercise, natural "feel good" chemicals (serotonin, endorphins and dopamine) are released and flood to the brain—and they make you feel great!
+When you exercise, natural "feel good" chemicals (like serotonin, endorphins and more) are released and flood to the brain—and they make you feel great!
 This euphoric effect is famously called the "runner’s high."